Next.js App Router: The Complete Guide

 - Use Server Components by default - only add

-when needed - Colocate related files - keep components, styles, and tests near the routes that use them
+'use client'when needed - Colocate related files - keep components, styles, and tests near the routes that use them

 - Leverage layouts for shared UI and avoid prop drilling